- Download our Moving to Colombia Guide (PDF)

 Private healthcare in Colombia

-Expats living in Colombia will find private healthcare easily accessible and affordable, even on a local salary.
+You’ll find private healthcare in Colombia easily accessible and affordable, even on a local salary.
 The country boasts a modern private healthcare system centred on the major cities.
 There is a range of insurance and treatment options for almost every budget.

 Private healthcare in Colombia also attracts many medical tourists, especially from the US, who are wooed by the high quality of care and the low prices.
 This is particularly true for cosmetic surgeries and dental work.